 If there’s one thing I hope you will get out of exploring this site it’s that anyone really can do a round the world trip.
 In fact, I think everyone should!
 It’s the single most efficient way to see the world and it’s not as expensive as you’d think.
-Round the world travel isn’t just the sole domain of backpackers and billionaires anymore, today’s online travel booking sites make coordinating the myriad details of a RTW trip easier than ever.
+Round the world travel is no longer the sole domain of backpackers and billionaires, today’s online travel booking sites make coordinating the myriad details of a RTW trip easier than ever.
 You don’t need a travel agent, you just need a dream and a plan.

 Exactly one year later…